2018ik/2018ik.github.io/_wiki/life.markdown

 ## Divine Life

 The **divine life** is the uncreated life of God.
-The reality of this life is a person: the Triune God embodied in Christ and realized as the Spirit dispensing Himself into the believers as their enjoyment.
+The reality of this life is a person: the Triune God embodied in Christ and realized as the Spirit dispensing Himself into the believers as their enjoyment. the New Testament reveals Christ as "the life" and the Spirit of God is now called the "Spirit of life" and the "life-giving Spirit" (Rom.
+8:2; 1 Cor.
+15:45).

 The following verses show that Christ Himself is life:

 >He who **has the Son has the life**; he who does not have the Son of God does not have the life.